You are here

 If your family loves to bike, Bike and Roll offers abbreviated, manageable tours via bicycle.
 Ask about their tandem bikes, trailers, baby seats and child-sized bikes.
 The best days to ride are in the summer and on the weekends when the route is less crowded; both allow time for stopping at historic sites.
 Make sure to check out DC Cycling Concierge for a completely customized bike experience in the District, where their motto is "your ride, your pace."

 Families who love to eat will enjoy one of the delicious food tours operating in the DC area.
 DC Metro Food Tours explores several neighborhoods known for their parade of noteworthy restaurants, including Capitol Hill, Georgetown, U Street, Dupont Circle and Adams Morgan.
 If your family loves Italian food, then try Mangia Food Tours, which focuses on Italian cuisine at four stops in the Dupont Circle neighborhood.
 Or try a curated food tour with Carpe DC Food Tours and try local dishes in iconic DC eateries.

 Tours by boat

 Stretched along the Potomac River, DC is a fun place to go for a boat ride, especially when you catch a view of a monument from the water.
 While onboard you may pass a few paddle boarders or college crew teams.
-There are plenty of companies that offer waterfront tours and activities in the District, including family-friendly boat tours from Potomac Riverboat Company and Entertainment Cruises.
+There are plenty of companies that offer waterfront tours and activities in the District, including family-friendly boat tours from Potomac Riverboat Company and Hornblower Cruises & Events.